Witivio/vas-documentation/src/en/chatbot/metabot_en.md

 NB.
-Once the perimeter has been requested, it is possible that the MetaBot identifies several questions from the same perimeter and thus triggers the Active Learning.
+Once the scope has been requested, it is possible that the MetaBot identifies several questions from the same scope and thus triggers the Active Learning.

 <br />
 <br />